Cardio or Weights? Get The Ratio Wrong And You’ll Never Get The Body You Really Want

 At first I wasn’t sure if it would work, but the science and studies told me it would.
 It was a challenge to reverse my initial ideas about cardio or weights as a permanent fat loss solution, but thankfully I stuck to it for the few months it took my body to build the lean muscle I needed to burn the unwanted fat.

 The most surprising side effect was the new definition and body shaping that occurred.
 Everything got tighter!
 My cellulite decreased, my energy level went up, my confidence improved, the list goes on and on.
-I achieved a level of fitness I didn't know was possible after having 3 children and have maintained it by holding to my belief that a focus on weight training with some cardio is the best plan.
+I achieved a level of fitness I didn’t know was possible after having 3 children and have maintained it by holding to my belief that a focus on weight training with some cardio is the best plan.
+Don’t forgot, high protein consumption is the cornerstone of my transformation system and that’s why I developed delicious low calorie Tiara Protein Powder just for Women.